 If you’ve been stuck in a lunch rut, consider branching out of your usual routine with a trip to Lucy Ethiopian Cafe near the Symphony T stop.
 The mostly vegetarian menu is served on traditional Ethiopian injera bread and will fill you up with delightful flavors you’re unlikely to encounter elsewhere.

-With two locations (Kendall Square and Boston Public Market) and a third on Newbury Street coming in 2016, Mother Juice is the perfect place to grab a delicious vegan lunch.
+With three locations (Kendall Square, Boston Public Market, and Newbury Street), Mother Juice is the perfect place to grab a delicious vegan lunch.
 Pair one of its signature juices or smoothies with a grain bowl or sample one of its breakfast bowls, which are served all day.
 Mother Juice even has gluten-free avocado toast for when you need a fix.

 This Lebanese Mediterranean cafe in the Financial District has a plethora of healthy options perfect for a quick and easy lunch.
 Try one of the pita roll-ups, salads, or plates topped with chicken, steak, falafel, or hummus.
 And don’t miss the fresh tabouli, fattoush salad, and baba ganoush.

 We’ll keep you up to date on all things health, fitness and local food in Boston.